 We are proud to announce the latest release of the OriginTrail updated node code, v0.5a Ranger, which has been out and available on our GitHub since Monday, April 9th.
-Ranger is the third of six official releases before our testnet launch in June and brings several improvements to the overall code.
+Ranger is the third of eight official releases before our testnet launch in June and brings several improvements to the overall code.
 The purpose of this blog post is to explain updates of the payment mechanism, data structures, and network improvements.

 Focusing on Documentation: Demonstrating Graph Data Structures